Nakasendo Hiking Adventures: Your Ultimate Travel Guide for Japan’s Historic Postal Trail

 Spring is an excellent time to hike the Nakasendo - you might even experience the cherry trees blooming

-How to get to the Nakasendo and how to get around?
+How do you get to the Nakasendo, and how do you get around?

 Getting to the Nakasendo